guillermooo/sublime-undocs/source/conventions.rst

   ``sublime.packagesPath()`` unless otherwise noted.

 * We assume default key bindings when indicating keyboard shortcuts.
-* This guide targets Sublime Text 1.x.
-It will be updated to document Sublime Text X when it enters beta.
+* This guide is being rewritten to target Sublime Text X specifically.
+Nevertheless, most new information should be useful for Sublime Text users too.